ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 application, such as a jar name or a project directory name.
 These classes are then loaded with a special `ClassLoader` that is recycled when a change is detected.

-**Note:** `ktor-server-core` classes are specifically excluded from auto-reloading, so if you are working on something in ktor itself, don't expect it to be reloaded automatically.
+`ktor-server-core` classes are specifically excluded from auto-reloading, so if you are working on something in ktor itself, don't expect it to be reloaded automatically.
 It cannot work because core classes are loaded before the auto-reload kicks in.
 The exclusion can potentially be smaller, but it is hard to analyze all the transitive closure of types loaded during startup.
+{: .note}

+## Recompiling automatically on source changes

+Since the Autoreload feature only detects changes in class files, you have to compile the application by yourself.
+You can do it using IntelliJ IDEA with `Build -> Build Project` while running.

+However, you can also use gradle to automatically detect source changes and compile it for you.
+You can just open another terminal in your project folder and run: `gradle -t build`.

+It will compile the application, and after doing so, it will listen for additional source changes and recompile when necessary.
+And thus, triggering Automatic class reloading.

+You can then use another terminal to run the application with `gradle run`.

 ## Example
 {: #example}